timdorr/tesla-api/docs/vehicle/commands/climate.md

 Sets the target temperature for the climate control (HVAC) system.

+Note: Despite accepting two parameters, only the `driver_temp` will be used to set the target temperature.

 Note: The parameters are always in celsius, regardless of the region the car is in or the display settings of the car.

 ### Parameters